-Climate variability is a global climate phenomenon that affects many countries in the world according to the work of the Intergovernmental Panel on Climate Change (IPCC, 2013).
+Climate variability is a global climate phenomenon that affects many countries in the world according to the work of the Intergovernmental Panel on Climate Change.
 The increase in the frequency of the occurrence of weather extremes has been identified as a major global environmental concern.
-The significant societal, ecological, and economic consequences of the climate extremes such as dry spells, and everywhere in the world (Kaur, 2022).
-Since the early 1980s, the southern shore of the Mediterranean has experienced a series of dry years (Zamrane Z, 2016).
-Morocco is currently experiencing the longest dry period in its modern history, characterized by a decrease in precipitation and a clear upward trend in temperatures (Driouech F, et al 2010).
-During the last decades, the extension of dry episodes has become a structural in the Mediterranean, including Morocco (Sebbar A, et al 2013).
-The climate of the latter is predominantly semi-arid hot, dry summers, occasional droughts, and mild, relatively wet winters (Critchfield H.J, 1983).
+The significant societal, ecological, and economic consequences of climate extremes, such as dry spells, are everywhere in the world (Kaur, 2022).
+Since the early 1980s, the southern shore of the Mediterranean has experienced a series of dry years (Zamrane, 2016).
+However, Morocco is currently experiencing the longest dry period in its modern history, which is characterized by a decrease in precipitation and a clear upward trend in temperatures (Driouech et al., 2010).
+During the last decades, the extension of dry episodes has become structural in the Mediterranean, including Morocco (Sebbar et al., 2013).
+The climate of the latter is predominantly semi-arid hot, dry summers, occasional droughts, and mild, relatively wet winters (Critchfield, 1983).

-The Melloulou watershed that we will study is part of this Mediterranean area, located in the northern Middle Atlas and in the southwestern part of the Guercif plain.
+The Melloulou watershed is part of this Mediterranean area, which is located in the northern Middle Atlas and in the southwestern part of the Guercif plain.
 It occupies an area of 2589 km2.
 The climate of this area is marked by seasonal thermal contrasts and very clear irregularities in rainfall.
-As a result, it knows frequent periods of drought that have directly impacted the forest and soil formations.
-Also, the precipitation is a fundamental component of the climate and changes in its patterns can have large implications for human health, ecosystems, plants, and animal in general and in particular (Chakraborty, D. 2022).
+As a result, it experiences frequent periods of drought that have directly impacted the forest and soil formations.
+Also, precipitation is a fundamental component of the climate, and changes in its patterns can have large implications to human health, ecosystems, plants, and animals in general and in particular (Chakraborty, 2022).

-In this variable and rainy climatic context, the present study has set itself the objective of using complete and homogeneous meteorological series in order to analyze the rainfall trend on an annual, seasonal and monthly scale in the Melloulou watershed.
-For this purpose, a statistical approach was adopted to allow a chronological analysis of this climatic phenomenon.
+In this variable and rainy climatic context, the present study is focused on using a complete and homogeneous meteorological series to analyze the rainfall trend on an annual, seasonal, and monthly scale in the Melloulou watershed.
+For this purpose, a statistical approach was adopted to promote a chronological analysis of this climatic phenomenon.

-A correct climatic analysis requires the use of complete and homogeneous weather series (Fratianni S et al., 2010).
+Consequently, a correct climatic analysis requires the use of a complete and homogeneous weather series (Fratianni et al., 2010).
 This analysis allows us to identify the rainfall trend at the scale of the Melloulou watershed.

-1. Materials and methods
+1. Materials and Methods

-1.1 Location of the study area
+1.1 Location of the Study Area

-Our study area is drained by the Oued Melloulou which represents one of the main tributaries of the left bank of the Moulouya whose confluence with the latter is located near the city of Guercif.
-The watershed of Oued Melloulou is located in the Eastern Middle Atlas, it covers for an area of 2589 km2.
-Oued Melloulou covers a distance of about 100 km from its source, located on Lake Tameda, to its confluence with the Moulouya in Guercif (Mabrouki Y, et al 2017).
-The Melloulou watershed extends, in a triangular shape (Mouhdi, 1993), from SW to NE bounded by latitudes 33°32'N, 34°13'N and longitudes 3°22'W, 4°15'W, and opens onto the northern part of eastern Morocco.
-It is bounded to the north and northwest by the Inaouène watershed (tributary of Oued Sebou).
-To the west by the basin of the upper Sebou and southeast by the basin of the middle Moulouya.
+Our study area is drained by the Oued Melloulou, which represents one of the main tributaries of the left bank of the Moulouya whose confluence with the latter is located near the city of Guercif.
+The watershed of Oued Melloulou is located in the Eastern Middle Atlas, and it covers an area of 2589 km2.
+Oued Melloulou covers a distance of about 100 km from its source, located on Lake Tameda, to its confluence with the Moulouya in Guercif (Mabrouki et al., 2017).
+The Melloulou watershed extends, in a triangular shape, from SW to NE bounded by latitudes 33°32'N, 34°13'N and longitudes 3°22'W, 4°15'W, and opens onto the northern part of eastern Morocco.
+It is bounded to the north and northwest by the Inaouène watershed (tributary of Oued Sebou), to the west by the basin of the upper Sebou, and to the southeast by the basin of the middle Moulouya.
 It is characterized by a highly variable topography ranging from the plains of the Northeast (plain of Guercif) to the high peaks of the northern Middle Atlas.
-Administratively, the Oued Melloulou watershed is shared by the territorial division between the provinces of Guercif (157595.41 ha), Taza (94281.50 ha), Sefrou (6548.46 ha) and Boulemane (659.05 ha), respectively 60.82%, 36.39%, 2.52% and 0.25% of the total area of the basin (DPEF GUERCIF).
+Administratively, the Oued Melloulou watershed is shared by the territorial division between the provinces of Guercif (157595.41 ha), Taza (94281.50 ha), Sefrou (6548.46 ha) and Boulemane (659.05 ha) with the total area of 60.82%, 36.39%, 2.52% and 0.25% of the basin respectively (DPEF GUERCIF).